leidegre/leidegre.github.com/_posts/2016-03-24-redux-react-router.md

 }
 ~~~

+If you take a close look at the above configuration you'll notice that either the `component` or `path` definition is optional.
+This permitts instansiation of any number of components ot occur as we decend a particular route configuration.
+Some of the components that we create may serve as only handlers for location information and navigation events not necessarily rendering of anything in particular.

+## Redux URL action creators

 The effectivly allows us to specify a component whose responsbility is to soley to handle the URL information.
 There are two reasons for why we would do this.

 * If you want to send a link to your application (or page reload)